Trademark Registration in Singapore

 - Non-exclusive license: The licensee, licensor, and any outside individuals the licensor also assigns a license to can use the trademark.

 If you wish to pursue a licensing strategy and need help with developing the licensing agreement, please contact us.

-Recent Trademarks Registered in Singapore
+Government Fees for Trademarks Registration in Singapore

 Trademark registration expenses will include the official filing fees and professional fees to relevant service providers, if you opt to apply through professionals.
 The official fee depends on the class of goods and services for which you are registering your trademark.
 If you pick several classes, you will have to pay for each one.